baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_volumesequence.md

 This script has 3 pages.

 * The first loads the volume that contains all time points as Type="VolumeSequence".
+The time sequence controls are enabled and will play the image frames as a movie.
-* The second page loads the volume that contains only the first time point but loads it as Type="VolumeSequence".
+* The second page loads the volume that contains only the first time point and loads it as Type="VolumeSequence".
-You will see the time Sequence controls are enabled but they don't 'play' the time series since there is only one frame.
+You will see the time Sequence controls are enabled but they don't play the time series since there is only one frame.
 * The third page loads again loads the volume that contains only the first time point but loads it as Type="Volume" You will see that the image looks the same as presented in Page 2 but the time sequence controls are greyed out.